Saviour Kasukuwere: Politics

 He has been a member of the Pan-African Parliament since 2004.
 He was Deputy Secretary of Youth Affairs in the Politburo of the Zimbabwe African National Union-Patriotic Front and subsequently Secretary for the Commissariat.
 He has been the Member of Parliament for Mount Darwin South Parliamentary Constituency since 2000.
 From 2005 until February 2009, he served as the Zimbabwean Deputy Minister of Youth Development and Employment Creation.

 Kasukuwere was Minister of Youth Development, Indigenisation and Empowerment from 2009 to 2013.
 Following President Robert Mugabe's victory in the July 2013 presidential election, he moved Kasukuwere to the post of Minister of the Environment on 10 September 2013.

 President Mugabe moved Kasukuwere to the post of Minister of Local Government, Public Works and National Housing on 6 July 2015.
 In October 2017 the ministry was expanded to include Rural Development.

 2017 coup d'etat and aftermath

 On 19 November 2017, Kasukuwere was expelled from ZANU–PF by the party's central committee.
 Other prominent G40 politicians, including Grace Mugabe, Jonathan Moyo, Patrick Zhuwao, Ignatius Chombo, Walter Mzembi, Shadreck Mashayamombe, Makhosini Hlongwane, Innocent Hamandishe, Samuel Undenge, and Sarah Mahoka were also expelled from the party.

-On 27 November 2017, Emmerson Mnangagwa, who succeeded ousted President Robert Mugabe, announced the dissolution of the Zimbabwe Cabinet, leaving only Patrick Chinamasa and Simbarashe Mumbengegwi as acting ministers of Finance and Foreign Affairs respectively.
+On 27 November 2017, Emmerson Mnangagwa, who succeeded ousted President Robert Mugabe, announced the dissolution of the Zimbabwean Cabinet, leaving only Patrick Chinamasa and Simbarashe Mumbengegwi as acting ministers of Finance and Foreign Affairs respectively.

 Business

 He owns several companies including Comoil (executive Director until 2005), Migdale Holdings Limited, and Allen Wack & Shepherd.
 He is a citrus farmer in Mazowe, Zimbabwe.
-He started his business when he was 21 years and built a sprawling business empire before joining politics.
-The business empire has footprints in the SADC region mainly in transport and logistics.
+His business received the political blessings of Robert Mugabe.
+He joined the Zimbabwean government as a state security official .He served in Mozambique during the Renamo conflict.
+He chaired the Zimbabwe Defence Forces DRC Fundraising Committee.

+He was a Member of the Defence Soccer Team, Black Rhinos.